-The range of security threats covers everything from the hijacking of cloud services to the criminal use of AI and ML and the emergence of cyber-espionage-for-hire.
+The range of security threats covers everything from the hijacking of cloud services to the criminal use of AI and ML, and the emergence of cyber-espionage-for-hire.
 Ransomware and phishing attacks have increased as more enterprises adopt cloud applications, or utilize systems like the best cloud hosting.

 The way out of this tangle is through a cloud-agnostic solution that provides keys that protect data across all environments.
 This is an approach that does not require refactoring with every deployment.
 Every claim for cloud-agnosticism should be rigorously challenged, however, to ensure solutions will do what their creators claim.

 The surest way to avoid an inadequate solution and to guarantee cloud-agnosticism is through the adoption of a third-party platform that overrides the complexity of refactoring.
 The solution should enable enterprises to write their own keys and to control them, setting policy in relation to usage.

 This needs to be through a separate, one-stop platform, using advanced technology such as multi-party computation (MPC).
 MPC splits a secret key into two or more pieces and places them on different servers and devices.
 Because all the pieces are required to get any information about the key, but are never assembled, hackers must breach all the servers and devices.

 Strong separation between these devices (different administrator credentials, environments, and so on), provides a very high level of key protection.
 Adopting MPC third-party key management gives enterprises using hybrid cloud or multi-cloud infrastructures the single-pane-of-glass visibility that is essential for security and surveillance, providing information about all keys and digital assets, how they are stored, who is using them and how they are programmed.